run-llama/create-llama/.changeset/curvy-eels-boil.md

 "create-llama": patch
 ---

-Remove asking for an embedding model and use OpenAI Embeddings v3 per default.
-Add `--use-embed-model` CLI parameter to change embedding model.
+Remove asking for AI models and use defaults instead (OpenAIs GPT-4 Vision Preview and Embeddings v3).
+Use `--ask-models` CLI parameter to select models.